Deadpool (film): Visual effects

 Luma contributed the film's blood and gore using practical footage as well as digital effects for more complex scenes.
 When Deadpool cuts off his own hand, DD did not want to be "outdone" by Luma and had "buckets of blood pouring out".
 Luma created the regrowing hand, inspired by the hand of a fetus.
 When Deadpool breaks both his hands, DD went through 20 or 30 different versions of what broken fingers could look like.
 For Deadpool's initial scarring from the warehouse fire, Rodeo FX referenced rotting fruit and maggot-eaten meat.
-The company added a CG penis to Reynolds in this sequence, which visual effects supervisor Wayne Brinton said, "you don't even notice [but] when it wasn't there it looked really weird".
+The company added a CGI penis to Reynolds in this sequence, which visual effects supervisor Wayne Brinton said, "you don't even notice [but] when it wasn't there it looked really weird".
 Rodeo also augmented the practical fire in the scene.

 The vendors all collaborated for the final battle sequence, which takes place in the wreckage of a helicarrier.
 Luma created the climactic fight between Deadpool and Ajax; DD created most of the Colossus effects until he is damaged when Blur Studio took over; DD created the effects for Negasonic Teenage Warhead's abilities as well as expanding the helicarrier's deck; Rodeo contributed matte paintings for the background; and Weta provided the facial animation for Deadpool.
 Negasonic's abilities were the only "supernatural effect-sy thing" in the film, and were based on fuel-air explosives and solar flares to try to ground them in reality.
 Setting the final sequence on the wrecked helicarrier was Miller's idea.
 This helped to expand the scope of the third act and include more connections to the comics and the wider Marvel Universe.
 To avoid rights issues with Marvel Studios, the helicarrier for Deadpool was designed to be "as different as possible from the one in The Avengers".
 Additionally a French animation artist with a "unique style" created 2D cartoon characters that dance around Deadpool after he is stabbed in the head during the fight.